-Born in 1977 in Senegal, Omar Ba lives and works in Dakar and New York.
+Born in 1977 in Senegal, Omar Ba lives and works in Dakar.
 His paintings, produced using a variety of techniques and materials, represent political and social motifs open to multiple interpretations.
 His artistic vocabulary raises historical and timeless questions while formulating a wholly contemporary artistic message.
 Omar Ba’s iconography features personal metaphors, ancestral references and hybrid figures.
 This combination of heterogeneous elements illustrates his desire to abolish boundaries and categories.
 His work, with its enigmatic nature and poetic intensity, rejects all forms of didactic narrative, seeking instead to express his subconscious and his symbolic interpretation of the real

 SOLO SHOW - Focus

 Omar Ba’s work is characterized by its enigmatic nature and its great poetic intensity.
 In contrast with a didactic narrative, he rather seeks to express his subconscious and his symbolic interpretation of reality.
 The artist deals with themes such as chaos, destruction, and dictatorship, draping his political discourse in a veil of poetry through a pictorial language that is entirely his own, both fierce and delicate.

 From April 1st to August 7, 2022